Furniture Repair & Restoration Workshop Sydney Community College

 Learn how to Repair and Restore Furniture with one of our Woodwork Courses in Sydney.

-We strongly recommend you bring your own project to work on in class, and you will go home with functional and great furniture that you will enjoy using again.
+We recommend you bring your own project to work on in class, and you will go home with functional and great furniture that you will enjoy using again.

-Learning outcomes
+Learning Outcomes

 Course content